owlbarn/tutorial/book/backend/README.md

 ## Backend: JavaScript

 At first glance, JavaScript has very little to do with high-performance scientific computing.
 Then why Owl cares about it?
-One important reason is that browser is arguably the most widely deployed technology on various edge devices, e.g. mobile phones, tablets, laptops, and etc. More functionalities are being pushed from data centers to edge for reduced latency, better privacy and security.
+One important reason is that browser is arguably the most widely deployed technology on various edge devices, e.g. mobile phones, tablets, laptops, etc. More functionalities are being pushed from data centers to edge for reduced latency, better privacy and security.
 And JavaScript applications running in a browser are getting more complicated and powerful.
 Moreover, JavaScript interpreters are being increasingly optimised, and even relatively complicated computational tasks can run with reasonable performance.

 This chapter uses two simple examples to demonstrate how to compile Owl applications into JavaScript code so that you can deploy the analytical code into browsers, using both native OCaml code and Facebook Reason.